ardrkha/trash-classification/README.md

 ## Dataset

 The dataset used for this project is **TrashNet**, a labeled collection of images of different types of trash.
-We load this dataset using the [Hugging Face Datasets library](https://huggingface.co/docs/datasets).
+I load this dataset using the [Hugging Face Datasets library](https://huggingface.co/docs/datasets).
 The dataset includes the following classes:
 - Plastic
 - Metal